 Most of what you will want to see is in a pretty compact area downtown.
 Staying anywhere in the Gold Coast, Magnificent Mile, River North or Loop will leave you with a walk or short cab ride to most of the best sights and attractions.
 The Loop can be a kind of deserted at night but it also offers the best value on weekends.

 Chicago's hotels are very competitive and the prices vary from month to month and from day to day.
-Your best option is to pick your price range and area where you want to stay and compare the prices of hotels in Chicago.
-You should be able to find a nice hotel at a reasonable price that fits your needs.
+Your best option is to pick your price range and area where you want to stay and go to a hotel booking site.

 The Best of the High End Hotels:

 The Ritz-Carlton: Situated on the Magnifiencent Mile.
 It has all of the glitz you would expect from Ritz-Carlton.
 It has a high-end restaurant.
 Top notch service has the ability to handle almost any request.

 The Four Seasons: Everything that applies to the Ritz also applies to The Four Season.
 They are run by the same company so that is not surprising.
 I would recommend going with whichever one has the best deal.
 Try to get a room on a higher floor for the best view of the lake.